iraiosub/nextflow_in_action/README.md

 - How to implement logic switches in your pipeline.
 - How to implement unit tests with [nf-test](https://www.nf-test.com/).
 - An appreciation of when writing a workflow might be a good idea, and how layers of additional complexity can make your workflow more flexible and robust.

 ## Getting Started

+Everything you need is in the `docs/Lecture.html` slides on the `main` branch.
+The lecture walks you through a series of tasks to build a toy pipeline.
+The solutions to the tasks are in sequentially numbered branches.

 ## Authors

 - [Ira Iosub, PhD](https://www.github.com/iraiosub) ira.iosub@crick.ac.uk